shortfastgood/agent-playground/mcp/servers/playwright-mcp.md

 4. Describe the task you want to automate.
 ```
 Navigate to website "https://www.crealogix.com" using the "safari" browser.
-If a dialog having a button "ACCCEPT ALL" appears click on "ONLY FUNCTIONAL COOKIES".
+If a dialog having a button "ACCEPT ALL" appears click on "ONLY FUNCTIONAL COOKIES".
 If EN appears on the menu bar, open the drop-down and select DE and click on it.
 ```